WCC Professional Staff

 Assistant Dean/Associate Director

 Sup y’all!
 My name is Alicia, and I have the genuine pleasure of serving as the Associate Director of the WCC.
-In conjunction with others, my role works to support the Intern Program, WVSO & Leadership Programs, the Academic Program, the Mentorship & Career Pathways program, and the Men and Masculinities Project.
+In conjunction with others, my role works to support the Internship Program, Environmental Justice, and Collective Liberation Series and WVSO/ECL Engagement.
 I came to higher education via a very fortunate misstep pursuing a Bachelors of Business Management at Syracuse University (GO ORANGE!!), which led to working towards my Masters of Social Work at The University at Albany, SUNY.
 During my time in grad school I unexpectedly fell into a career in higher education, and decided to stick around.
 Since then I’ve spent a lot of time thinking about social identities, systemic inequities, barriers to accessing a college education, and subsequently my role and responsibility in dismantling them.
 I find purpose in working to create worlds that we can’t yet see, to serve those who have historically been left out.
 To quote one of the greats, Adrienne Maree Brown, “the goal of our work should be to grow more possibilities, and always be expanding our options and our horizons.
 If the work we are doing is narrowing our choices and focusing in on the one right answer, then it is probably not visionary work.”
 My life outside of the WCC consists of enjoying the miraculous wonders of Oakland, traveling, hanging with my queer writing group, going to music shows – the smaller and more intimate the better, and generally speaking, pursuing a joyful life.

 Dejah S. Carter, M.Ed

 Hello there!
 I am a new member of the WCC professional staff and I am so very excited to have the opportunity to work with such intelligent, impactful, dedicated, and wonderful students!
 As the Assistant Director, I help support our amazing student staff in their programmatic area, manage the WCC Library, and assist with day to day operations of the center.
-I also co-advise the Men and Masculinities Project with the Associate Director.
-I recently moved here to the Bay Area from Charlottesville, VA, where I served in my prior role as the Greer Fellow for Women, Girls, and Global Justice in the Women’s Center at the University of Virginia.
+In 2018, I moved here to the Bay Area from Charlottesville, VA, where I served in my prior role as the Greer Fellow for Women, Girls, and Global Justice in the Women’s Center at the University of Virginia.
 My passion for supporting the academic and professional growth as well as the identity development and social justice work of students began during my time as an undergraduate at the University of Virginia where I received my B.A. in History and African American and African Studies in 2014 and my M.Ed in Higher Education and Student Affairs in 2018.
-My experiences and struggles as a low income, transfer student of color inspired me to pursue a career in Student Affairs where I am able to help students navigate their own unique college experience through a social justice lens.
-In my spare time, I enjoy listening to old music, watching historical documentaries, reading, and exploring the Bay Area.
+My experiences and struggles as a Black and low income transfer student inspired me to pursue a career in Student Affairs where I am able to help students navigate their own unique college experience through a social justice lens.
+In my spare time, I enjoy listening to old music, watching history documentaries, reading, and exploring the Bay Area.